gradienthealth/pydicom-3/doc/tutorials/pixel_data/introduction.rst

 Controlling decoding
 ....................

-The default decoding options for :func:`~pydicom.pixels.pixel_array` and :func:`~pydicom.pixels.iter_pixels` have been chosen to return the pixel data in its most commonly used form; for multi-sample data this means RGB is returned by default.
-Datasets with pixel data in `YCbCr <https://en.wikipedia.org/wiki/YCbCr>`_ color space are converted using :func:`~pydicom.pixels.convert_color_space` prior to the array being returned.
+The default decoding options for :func:`~pydicom3.pixels.pixel_array` and :func:`~pydicom3.pixels.iter_pixels` have been chosen to return the pixel data in its most commonly used form; for multi-sample data this means RGB is returned by default.
+Datasets with pixel data in `YCbCr <https://en.wikipedia.org/wiki/YCbCr>`_ color space are converted using :func:`~pydicom3.pixels.convert_color_space` prior to the array being returned.
 If you'd like to skip this conversion and return the data as found in the dataset you can pass ``raw=True``::

     import matplotlib.pyplot as plt

     from pydicom import examples
-    from pydicom.pixels import pixel_array
+    from pydicom3.pixels import pixel_array

     ds = examples.ybr_color
     assert ds.PhotometricInterpretation == "YBR_FULL_422"